-In large mixing bowl cream the butter and sugar together until light and fluffy; add egg and vanilla; blend well.
+In a large mixing bowl cream the butter and sugar together until light and fluffy; add egg and vanilla; blend well.

 Combine the flour and salt in a bowl or on a sheet of waxed paper.

 By hand or with a mixer on low speed, gradually add the flour mixture to the creamed mixture; mix just until combined.

 Divide the dough into 2 equal portions; blend the cocoa into 1 portion.

 Refrigerate the 2 portions for at least 1 hour.

-On a lightly floured surface, roll the plain vanilla dough into a rectangle about 16-by-6 inches.
+On a lightly floured surface, roll the plain vanilla dough into a rectangle about 16 x 6 inches.

 Roll the chocolate dough out to a rectangle the same size and carefully place on top of the plain dough.